 Qualifying trials in order that we may find and reward the best dual purpose beagle available for breeding

-Association show judges.
-Each year at our annual and semi annual meetings this list can be updated and sent to each member
+Hunting Beagle Association show judges.
+Each year at our annual and semi annual meetings this list can be updated and sent

-It is encouraged that each club should furnish an apprentice show judge to be with a qualified show judge.
-At their Qualifying
+c) It is encouraged that each club should furnish an apprentice show judge to be with a qualified show judge.

-Trials, the apprentice show judge will be rated by the qualified judge on his judging ability and knowledge of conformation.
+At their Qualifying Trials, the apprentice show judge will be rated by the qualified judge on his judging ability and knowledge

-Each apprentice show judge, after successfully completing an New England Hunting Beagle Association program shall be eligible
+of conformation.
+Each apprentice show judge, after successfully completing an New England Hunting Beagle Association program

-to be voted by (Majority) by the Association Delegates to be a qualified New England Hunting Beagle Association show judge.
+shall be eligible to be voted by (Majority) by the Association Delegates to be a qualified New England Hunting Beagle Association

-Once a person has been approved as a qualified show judge by the Association, their name shall be added to the approved judges
+show judge.
+Once a person has been approved as a qualified show judge by the Association, their name shall be added to the

 1) A qualified show judge must be in good standing with the A.K.C.